Sonull/Store-Performance-Analysis/README.md

-##Analyis of performance of a store using Tableau
+## Analysis of performance of a store using Tableau

 ## HeatMap of distribution of sales across US
 ![Worksheet%201](https://github.com/Sonull/Store-Performance-Analysis/blob/master/Worksheet%201.png)